Academia Rossica: Literature

 With the support of the Russian Federal Agency for Press and Mass Communications Rospechat, Academia Rossica organises the International Lounge at Russia's biggest book fair.
 The MIBF International Lounge is a space specially designed to help international publishers explore Russia's literary scene and seek out business opportunities in Russia.
 The lounge assists collaboration between Russian and international publishers.

 Journal

-Academia Rossica publishes Rossica, a high-quality arts journal, which covers a wide range of topics presenting the best and most original in contemporary Russian writing and art, architecture and film.
-It provides a unique insight into both Russia's enigmatic history and its latest cultural events and developments.
+Academia Rossica publishes Rossica, an arts journal, which covers a wide range of topics presenting various pieces of contemporary Russian writing and art, architecture and film.
+It aims to provide a unique insight into both Russia's enigmatic history and its latest cultural events and developments.

 The Rossica Translation Prize

 The Rossica Translation Prize is the only prize in the world awarded for the best new translation of Russian literature into English.
 It aims to raise the international profile of translators and the art of literary translation, as well as that of contemporary Russian literature.
 The prize is open to works published in any country.
 The value of the prize is £5,000, divided between the winning translator and the publisher.